 The application period for the 2020 WMA Big Game Quota & Elk hunts will be from June 17, 2020 until midnight July 22, 2020.

 This year’s application period, which also included the WMA & Elk youth hunts, is held concurrently with the Wildlife Management Area (WMA) and Elk application period.

 Customers who are interested in applying for both the WMA quota hunt and elk quota hunt will have to submit two applications, one for each.
 The computer drawings will be handled separately.

-The application period for the 2019 Computerized Waterfowl Blind drawing will be held from September 2 through September 23, 2020.
+The application period for the 2020 Computerized Waterfowl Blind drawing will be from September 2, 2020 until midnight September 23, 2020.

 The WMA Waterfowl Hunts are for certain areas located in Regions 1 and 3.

 An interactive map of the waterfowl blind sites can be found at Waterfowl Blind Site Map and there are more map links below.

-The application period for the 2020 computerized Statewide Sandhill Crane drawing dates will be announced soon.
+The application period for the 2020 computerized Statewide Sandhill Crane drawing dates will be from September 2, 2020 until midnight September 23, 2020.
 These tags will be valid statewide, including the SE Crane Zone.

 What exactly is a quota hunt?

 TWRA realizes that on some WMAs, the number of animals harvested must be restricted so there will not be a major impact on wildlife.
 In these areas, the agency uses a quota hunt system.
 Wildlife biologists determine how many animals need to be harvested then determine how many permits need to be issued in order to reach their harvest goals.
 Permits are allocated through an electronic drawing and the result is a quota hunt.
 Quota permits are non-transferable.

 What types of quota hunts are there?